cyber-scot/terraform-azurerm-vm-start-stop-solution/DOCS.md

 - Disable storage account keys and use managed identities
   - Switch to optional user-assigned managed identity for all resources (e.g. `id-start-stop-solution`)
 - Private endpoint support and VNet integration for function app
+- HTTPS only mode fails
+- Sometimes, when first creating start/stop, alerts may not be created properly due to app insights instance calls failures.
+Running apply for a second time seems to resolve this.